riot/examples/CONTRIBUTING.md

 If the example is static, make it compatible with [Plunker](http://plnkr.co/).
 If not, create a test for each examples.

+### Files

+You should include these in each example folder:

+- README.md
+- index.html

+The files below are optional if compatible with Plunker:

+- package.json
+- test/

+You could include any tag, css, js and html files, too.

 ### Coding Guidelines

 Please follow the coding style established in the rest of the codebase.